osmandkitay/AshaChess/README.md

 ### Testing

-The project includes a comprehensive test suite that verifies the rules of 2HS Chess, including the custom "King's Step" rule.
+The project includes a comprehensive test suite that verifies the rules of ASHA CHESS, including the custom "King's Step" rule.
 To run the tests:

 ```
-cd 2chs
+cd ASHA-CHESS
 python -m tests.run_tests
 ```